 The best time to visit Thailand depends on where in Thailand you’re visiting.
 Although the climate varies throughout Thailand, you can visit all year round.
 In the south, the climate differs between the eastern and western coasts.
 If it’s rainy in one place, it’s a short trip over to better weather on the other side.
 The best time to travel to Thailand is during the dry and cooler season between November and April.

 THAILAND TRAVEL BUDGET

 Thailand is generally an affordable destination for travelers on all budgets.
 The cost of your trip to Thailand really depends on the level of comfort you will expect while here.
 If you are backpacking and planning on staying in dormitories, hostels and eating street food then budget between $25 to $35 a day.
 If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $35 to $60 per day.
 If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants in places like Bangkok then budget about $60 to $150 plus a day.

 Meal For One

 Other essential items to pack for a trip to Thailand include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.